-Have you ever wanted to sell your scrap gold jewelry for cash but were leery because you didn’t know who to trust?
-Read the article below and I’ll show you what to look out for, and how to get the highest payout for your gold and other precious metals from one of the most trustworthy cash for gold companies anywhere.
+Have you ever wanted to sell your gold jewelry for cash but you didn’t know who to trust?
+In today's article I’ll show you how to get the highest payout for your gold and precious metals without getting ripped off.
+You'l find out how to get a 90% payout from one of the most trustworthy gold refiners in America with a 120 year track record.

 Selling Scrap Gold- Who Do You Trust?